AbdelrahmanIbrahimG/TOP_fake_news_classifier/README.md

 We believe in empowering users to actively combat misinformation.
 That's why we offer the **TOP API**:

 - **Cloud-Based Restful API**: Developed using FastAPI and hosted on the KOYEB platform, the TOP API acts as a bridge for integration with various applications.
-- **Fact-Checking Features**: Developers can seamlessly integrate our API into existing platforms, allowing users to verify information effortlessly.
+Developers can seamlessly integrate our API into existing platforms, allowing users to verify information effortlessly.

 https://github.com/ali26m/TOP_fake_news_classifier/assets/96798106/4da42012-fe9e-4a8b-82f3-9291d005bd69

 ---

-## User-Friendly Tools
+## User-Friendly Interfaces

 Our project extends its reach through two user-friendly tools: